Updated October 7, 2020

 - Visitors must try to maintain a 6 ft. distance from others and may not congregate in hallways, lobbies, or cafeteria.

-Exceptions to allow visitors to change more frequently than every 24 hours
+- Exceptions to allow visitors to change more frequently than every 24 hours for:

 Visitors of patients with positive COVID-19 or Patient Under Investigation (PUI):